-- 9.6.1 Details of any Specialized Hardware/Software used in the SUT must be included in the report. - 9.6.2 Relevant Framework configuration files from SUT, for the Performance Run must be included in the report e.g. Yarn-Site.xml, Hdfs-site.xml etc. - 9.6.3 General execution environment information as well as any special environment configuration that is relevant to the benchmark must be included in the report in form of envinfo.log from a representative worker node from every role in the server. - 9.6.4 The data storage ratio must be disclosed.
-It is computed by dividing the total physical data storage present in the Priced Configuration (expressed in TB) by the chosen Scale Factor as defined in Clause 3.
+- 9.6.1 Details of any Specialized Hardware/Software used in the SUT must be included in the report. - 9.6.2 Relevant Framework configuration files from SUT, for the Performance Test must be included in the FDR e.g. Yarn-Site.xml, Hdfs-site.xml etc. - 9.6.3 General execution environment information as well as any special environment configuration that is relevant to the benchmark must be included in the report in form of envinfo.log from a representative worker node from every role in the server. - 9.6.4 The data storage ratio must be disclosed.
+It is computed by dividing the total physical data storage present in the Priced Configuration (expressed in GB) by the chosen Scale Factor as defined in Clause 3.1.3.
 Let r be the ratio.
 The Reported value for r must be rounded to the nearest 0.01.
 That is, reported value=round(r, 2).
-For example, a SUT configured with 96 disks of 1TB capacity for a 1TB Scale Factor has a data storage ratio of 96. - Comment: For the reporting of configured data storage capacity, terabyte (TB) is defined to be 10 bytes. - Comment: For consumption-based storage provisioning in LCS, the maximum storage provisioned during the entire benchmark test is considered to be the total physical data storage present. - 9.6.5 The Scale Factor to memory ratio must be disclosed.
+For example, a SUT configured with 96 disks of 1000GB capacity for a 100 Scale Factor has a data storage ratio of 960.

+Comment: For consumption-based storage provisioning in LCS, the maximum storage provisioned during the entire benchmark run is considered to be the total physical data storage present.

+9.6.5 The Scale Factor to memory ratio must be disclosed.
 It is computed by dividing the Scale Factor by the total physical memory present in the Priced Configuration.
 Let r be this ratio.
 The Reported ratio must be rounded to the nearest 0.01.
 That is, reported value=round(r,2).
-For example, a system configured with 1TB of physical memory for a 10TB Scale Factor has a memory ratio of 10.00. - Comment: For LCS, the maximum provisioned memory during the entire benchmark test is considered to be the total physical memory present.
+For example, a system configured with 1000GB of physical memory for a 10000GB Scale Factor has a memory ratio of 10.00.

+Comment: For LCS, the maximum provisioned memory during the entire benchmark run is considered to be the total physical memory present.